 Our DUI Lawyer Team of Atlanta – Our Network of the Best Georgia DUI Attorneys

 Whether your arrest was for an Atlanta DUI or for a drunk driving charge ANYWHERE IN GEORGIA, our DUI attorney specialists will go to court for you.
 Here are brief profiles of the Georgia DUI attorneys at our Atlanta law firm.

-William C. Head, Atlanta DUI Lawyer, with 40 years of drunk driving defense, Board Certified in DUI Defense, Best Lawyers in America, SuperLawyers
+William C. Head, DUI Lawyer, with 40 years of drunk driving defense, Board Certified in DUI Defense, Best Lawyers in America, SuperLawyers

 Lawrence A. Kohn, DUI Attorney Atlanta, in 18th year of DUI defense, SuperLawyers

-Cory E. Yager, Atlanta DUI Attorney, in 9th year of DUI defense, after 9 ½ years as a Georgia police officer, SuperLawyers Rising Star
+Cory E. Yager, DUI Attorney, in 9th year of DUI defense, after 9 ½ years as a Georgia police officer, SuperLawyers Rising Star

 Of Counsel (Two Former DUI Judges):

 Maurice H. Hilliard, Jr., Georgia attorney for 58 years, 33 as a criminal court judge

 Mickey Roberts, Georgia lawyer for 36 years, and 10 years as a DUI court judge